What do we aspire for our children?

 At All Saints’ history is taught through investigation and enquiry.
-Children develop an understanding of how history has had an impact on our lives today both locally, nationally and internationally.
+Each unit in our curriculum is underpinned by rich, substantive knowledge and vocabulary, whilst also ensuring children are developing their disciplinary knowledge (historical skills).
+Children develop an understanding of how history has had an impact on our lives today both locally, nationally and globally.
 Whilst it is important for children to have facts, we wish to encourage independent and critical thinking which will foster an understanding of ‘why’ as well as ‘who’, ‘what’, ‘when’ and ‘where’.
 All history topics start with a question, that the children contribute to answering throughout the unit.
-Lessons are planned so that there is time for discussion and debate, fostering an environment of enquiry which enables children to revise and justify their opinions as well as encouraging children to ask as well as answer questions about history.
+Lessons are planned so that there is time for discussion and debate, fostering an environment of enquiry which enables children to revise and justify their opinions as well as encouraging children to ask, as well as answer, questions about history.

 We believe that history should be an interactive subject which strives to ignite a child’s natural curiosity.
-Each unit being planned includes opportunities for children to investigate, handle artefacts, pictorial evidence, watch historical footage, take part in role play activities, visit relevant sites and museums and where appropriate, experience oral history, engaging with historical characters and ways of life.
+Each unit being planned includes opportunities for children to develop their experiential knowledge by investigating and handling artefacts, visiting relevant sites and museums and where appropriate, experience oral history, engaging with historical characters and ways of life.

 Cross-curricular links with history

 Each unit incorporates many cross curricular links with maths, literacy, science, geography, art, computing, PHSCE and Religious Education.